 - This advice is set against the context of a number of proponents that are seeking plan changes to the ODP to change zoning to provide for developments.
 The plan change proponents have lodged companion submissions on the PDP. - The NPS-UD is engaged in both processes.
 In addition, there is a particular question whether or not Policy 8 of the NPS-UD applies to submissions on the PDP as well as in the plan change context.
-We discuss that below. - You have also sought advice on whether or not the PDP (given it includes an avoid objective) should be amended to better provide for the responsive provisions of the NPS-UD and how amendment could be achieved.
+We discuss that below. - You have also sought advice on whether or not the PDP (given it includes an avoid objective) should be amended to better provide for the responsive provisions of the NPS-UD and how amendment could be achieved. - We have assumed some of the developments being the subject of submissions are located outside of the existing urban areas or Greenfield priority areas for development as identified by objective 6.2.1

 - To assist us you have provided us with copies of legal submissions in support of both plan changes and submissions on the PDP.
 We summarise those submissions below and respond to them in the broader context of undertaking the statutory interpretation exercise so as to establish the purpose and meaning of the NPS-UD.
-We do consider an interpretative exercise is also required for the directive avoid Objective 6.2.1 within the CRPS as well. - We consider undertaking the interpretative exercise enables us then to address how to approach the avoid objective in the context of the plan change and plan review processes.
+We do consider an interpretative exercise is also required for the directive avoid Objective 6.2.1 within the CRPS as well. - We consider undertaking the interpretative exercise enables us then to address how to approach the avoid objective in the context of the plan review processes.